 Ask anyone who loves to shop… there’s nothing quite like a bargain.
-VoIP implementation attackers are expert shoppers, determined to enjoy calls on your dime.
+Voice over internet protocol (VoIP) implementation attackers are expert shoppers, determined to enjoy calls on your dime.
 They are insatiable demons determined to make money and not get caught.
-Fortunately, the SIP standard allows both signaling (call set-up) via TLS and media (audio or video streams) via SRTP to be encrypted.
+Fortunately, the session initiation protocol (SIP) standard allows both signaling (call set-up) via transport layer security (TLS) and media (audio or video streams) via secure real-time transport Protocol (SRTP) to be encrypted.

 The importance of a TLS with SRTP deployment can’t be emphasized enough.
 TLS is built into mainstream browsers and email applications to enable authentication and encryption between servers and clients where data is being sent across a public or unsecure network.
 SRTP is not a transport.
 It is simply the encryption of the RTP to secure it.
 The RTP is still transported but both calling parties have exchanged keys in the SIP to enable encryption.
 However, there is little value to encryption of audio with keys that are exchanged in plain text, which is why it’s imperative for SRTP to be used over and above TLS transport of the SIP leg.

 Unencrypted audio is the equivalent of leaving your wallet on a park bench while you go for a jog.
 It’s possible it will still be there when you return but it’s far more likely it will be lifted.
 Like the monetary contents of a wallet, audio calls are immediately understood and can be quickly translated verses a page of HTML with a few snippets of private information.
 If you’re still unconvinced, consider the technical merits of TLS and SRTP.